GeekZoneHQ/web/readme.md

 ## Contributing

-No special rules, just pull request before merging, you know the drill ;)

-If you wish to add your name and contact details to humans.txt then you are encouraged to do so.
+No special rules, just pull request before merging, you know the drill ;) If you wish to add your name and contact details to humans.txt then you are encouraged to do so.
 Not obligatory.

+Geek.Zone members are invited to the Geek.Zone org on GitHub so that they can contribute directly.
+Membership only costs £1+donation each year so [join now](http://geek.zone/join)!

 ## License